allenai/natural-instructions/tasks/README.md

 `task129_scan_long_text_generation_action_command_short.json` | Given a short sequence of actions, provide its natural language command. | Long Text Generation
 `task130_scan_structured_text_generation_command_action_long.json` | Given a long natural language command, provide its sequence of actions. | Structured Text Generation
 `task131_scan_long_text_generation_action_command_long.json` | Given a long sequence of actions, provide its natural language command. | Long Text Generation
-`task133_winowhy_reason_plausibility_detection.json` | Dectect if a reason explaining an answer to a pronoun coreference resolution question is corecct or not | Classification
+`task133_winowhy_reason_plausibility_detection.json` | Detect if a reason explaining an answer to a pronoun coreference resolution question is correct or not | Classification
 `task134_winowhy_reason_generation.json` | Giva a reason that explains the answer to a pronoun coreference resolution question | Answer Generation
 `task135_winowhy_wrong_reason_generation.json` | Giva an reason that can not explain the answer to a pronoun coreference resolution question | Wrong Answer Generation
 `task136_winowhy_knowledge_categorization.json` | Categorize the knowledge required to answer a pronoun coreference resolution question  | Classification